Upcoming Events

 Dress Code

-- Saturday – arrival & opening reception – casual
+- Saturday – arrival & opening reception – smart casual

 - Sunday – cultural excursion – casual

-- Monday – patron dinner – business casual (slacks & coat, no tie)
+- Monday – patron dinner – smart business casual

-- Wednesday – closing reception – business casual (slacks & coat, no tie)
+- Wednesday – closing reception – smart business casual

 - Thursday – departure – casual